pearsonlab/faces_task/README.md

 Requirements:

-- Create 'movies' directory in folder for script to save movies to.
-Movies will be saved, categorized by emotion, labeled with source file and number (not required to create emotion files before running script).
+- Movies will be saved, categorized by emotion, labeled with source file and number (not required to create movies or emotion dirs before running script).
 - Change variable 'emots' to match emotions label in matlab files.
 Two options in most files, and another, unique option in first files sent.